 During ESCM, European Cybersecurity Month, SRS has published practical advice and tips to raise cybersecurity awareness.
-Our cybersecurity tips have focused on actions that can be done within the areas of people, processes, and technology.
-Below you will find our tips summarized under
+Our cybersecurity tips have focused on actions that can be done within the areas people, processes, and technology.
+Below you will find our tips summarised under

-Password
+Passwords

 Connected devices